codeconnector/CodingDojo/challenges/2021-09-20-tic-tac-toe-winner/challenge.md

 [bundler](https://bundler.io/)

-Rrom the `solutions/ruby` folder with
+From the `solutions/ruby` folder with
 ```
 bundle install